Introduction

 Process Templates

-If the Create Content Template setting is being used on any of the Post fields, you’ll then find logging showing the content templates being processed and the post being updated.
+If the Create Content Template setting is used on any Post field, you’ll see logging showing the content templates being processed and the post being updated.

 [date and time] - DEBUG --> GFFormsModel::process_post_template(): Processing post_content template.